Concept and foundations of free trade

 This dynamic drives the adoption of more advanced technologies and more efficient practices, benefiting both producers and consumers with better solutions.

-The constant pursuit of efficiency and renewal strengthens productive sectors and contributes to sustainable economic development in participating countries.
+The constant search for efficiency and renewal strengthens the productive sectors and contributes to sustainable economic development in the participating countries.

 Disadvantages and risks associated with free trade